9 Surprising Benefits Of Avocado Seeds You Should Tap Into

 We haven’t found any mention of avocado seeds for cancer in folk medicine literature, but a 2013 study found that ethanol extracts of the avocado fruit and seed could induce death (apoptosis) in cells affected by leukemia or blood cancer.
 The researchers even suggest using avocado as an alternative treatment for leukemia.2

 Another study found that a lipid called avocatin B found in avocado seed was helpful against acute myeloid leukemia (AML), a cancer of the blood and the bone marrow.
 Blood cells develop from stem cells in the bone marrow.
-Avocatin B targeted AML stem cells without targeting normal blood stem cells.3
+Avocatin B targeted AML stem cells without targeting normal blood stem cells.3 This selective nature of the lipid is what can make it a potential cancer cure.

 2. Lowers Cholesterol Levels

-Avocado is a heart-healthy fruit.
+The avocado is a heart-healthy fruit.
 It has a high fat content, but the fat is primarily made of monounsaturated fatty acids (MUFAs) or good fats, which keep your cholesterol levels from rising.

 The seed, however, has more effect in lowering the lipid profiles in blood and liver than the fruit pulp itself, as an animal study in the World Journal of Dairy and Food Sciences found.4